 GENRE: Young Adult ISBN: 9781492645399 FORMAT: E-pub / Kindle Edition PUBLICATION DATE: April 4th 2017 by Sourcebooks Fire GET A COPY: Amazon / Barnes & Noble / Book Depository

 Stranger Things Have Happened by Jeff Strand is a hilarious, smart, and fast-paced Young adult novel.

-Now, Marcus have to succeed on his own but he has no idea what trick he’ll perform.
-He later on figured that he wanted to amaze the crowd by making a real, live shark disappear inside a tank.
+Now, Marcus has to succeed on his own but he has no idea what trick he’ll perform.
+He, later on, figured that he wanted to amaze the crowd by making a real, live shark disappear inside a tank.
 But how?

 Sinister Seamus, a murderer slash magician, then came into the scene… not to help, but to make things worse for Marcus by threatening to kill him if he fails.
 Luckily, he met Peter who offered to help him make a tank for his trick.
 Not only that, Marcus’s best friend Kimberly offered to help him have a shark as well.
 His team is now complete.

 This story contains oppressive themes like bullying, death, and murder or threats.
 Although these are expressed in a very light manner, I think people who go to review sites need to know about this to be warned of theses unwanted triggers.

 At first, I thought I wouldn’t enjoy this book because I’m not a huge fan of magic but I did because the author is freaking talented and has successfully put everything together perfectly!
 This book is one of the most entertaining and comical books I’ve ever read.
 I enjoyed reading the side stories that I think improved the plot of the story to a greater extent.